40 Wall Street: Upper stories

 On the fourth floor was the boardroom of the Manhattan Company, designed in the Georgian style as an imitation of Independence Hall's Signers' Room.
-It contains several elements of the Doric order, such as columns, pilasters, and a frieze.
-Wooden doors and fireplaces with segmental arches are on the eastern wall, while false windows are on the western wall.
+It contained several elements of the Doric order, such as columns, pilasters, and a frieze.
+Wooden doors and fireplaces with segmental arches were on the eastern wall, while false windows were on the western wall.
 The space also included a fireplace, Chippendale furniture, and a blue rug.
-According to the Manhattan Company's magazine, the boardroom's design "recaptured the artistic spirit of the days of our institution's founding".
+According to the Manhattan Company's magazine, the boardroom's design "recaptured the artistic spirit of the days of ... [the company's] founding".

 The offices of the Manhattan Company's officers overlooked the Wall Street entrance.
-The offices were furnished with such details as patterned carpets, soft chairs, and single desks, which were intended to evoke a feeling of luxury.
+The offices were furnished with patterned carpets, soft chairs, and single desks, which were meant to evoke a feeling of luxury.
 According to Architecture and Building magazine, the executive offices' furnishings were intended as a "pleasingly striking contrast to the modern severity of the usual treatment of financial district structures".
-On the sixth floor was a trading floor for the International Manhattan Company, Inc..
-All of the offices on the upper stories were served by a pneumatic tube mail system; according to Matsui, the system was intended to accommodate financial tenants "whose functions require rapid transfer of stocks and papers".
+The sixth floor housed a trading floor for the International Manhattan Company, Inc. All of the offices on the upper stories were served by a pneumatic tube mail system; according to Matsui, the system was built to accommodate financial tenants "whose functions require rapid transfer of stocks and papers".
 The pneumatic-tube system delivered mail to and from terminals on the building's mezzanine, precluding the need for messengers to use the elevators or overcrowd the lobby.

 The 26th and 27th stories housed the Luncheon Club of Wall Street, a members-only private club, built upon the suggestion of William A. Starrett, the building's general contractor.
-The Luncheon Club occupied a Colonial-style space designed by Matsui and Robert L. Powell, which included an entrance hall and a main dining room covered in wood, as well as private dining rooms with wallpaper.
+The Luncheon Club occupied a Colonial-style space designed by Matsui and Robert L. Powell, and included an entrance hall and a main dining room covered in wood, as well as private dining rooms with wallpaper.
 The 55th floor was entirely occupied by the Manhattan Company's officers' club, which included a dining room.
 The officers' club was designed in a Colonial style with Windsor chairs, a fireplace, and a ceiling with fake wood beams.
 Another members-only dining club, the Rookery Club, was located on the 58th story.
 The Bank of Manhattan Building had an observation deck on the 69th and 70th floors, 836 ft above the street; it could fit up to 100 people.
 The observation deck was closed to the public sometime after World War II.